-Glico Wagon was born from the wish to provide happiness and Great Taste and Good Health all over Japan.
+We embarked on Glico Wagon's activities in 2010 from the wish to share happiness and Great Taste and Good Health all over Japan.
 Since the Great East Japan Earthquake in 2011, we continue to conduct activities that promote the healthy growth and development of smiling, happy children, including stopping off at several disaster-affected areas.